 - Any other idea you might have to contribute to the eradication of this terrible crime and the suffering of its victims!

-Please note this event will be held at the GMU - Arlington Campus at Founder’s Hall near the Virginia Square Metro Stop on the Orange Line.
+Please note this event is now an ONLINE EVENT and was previously scheduled to be held at the GMU - Arlington Campus at Van Metre Hall (formerly Founder’s Hall) near the Virginia Square Metro Stop on the Orange Line.

 **Schedule is subject to change and will not be final **

 This event will be ONLINE ONLY.
 GMU CAMPUS CLOSED.
 SEE DETAILS FOR MORE.

 9-10 AM - Teaming | Check in to WebEx

 10-10:30 AM – Opening Ceremony and Keynote Presentation

 - Dr. Louise Shelley - Director, Terrorism, Transnational Crime and Corruption Center, GMU

 - Mike Barretta - Manager of Solution Architecture, Elastic